HongYue1/Apple-Unlocker/README.md

 ---

 ## Notes

-1. The script requires a valid YesCaptcha API key with sufficient credits.
-2. Ensure the VPN integration (`evpn`) is set up properly to avoid rate limits or bans.
+1. Ensure the VPN integration (`evpn`) is set up properly to avoid rate limits or bans.
-3. Adjust `max_workers` in the script for optimal multi-threading performance.
+2. Adjust `max_workers` in the script for optimal multi-threading performance.

 ---